imDevansh3/AmbedkarGPT-Intern-Task/README.md

 # Ambedkar RAG System

-A command-line Q&A system built for the Kalpit Pvt Ltd AI Intern Assignment.
+A Q&A system built for the Kalpit Pvt Ltd AI Intern Assignment.
 This system implements a Retrieval-Augmented Generation (RAG) pipeline to answer questions based on Dr. B.R.
 Ambedkar's speech using LangChain, ChromaDB, and Ollama.

 ## Assignment Overview